visiotec/vtec_ros/README.md

     Set this to true to enable robust mode.
 This will try to detect partial occlusions on the current image and discard that information from the estimation procedure.

+### unified_tracker_node ###

+Tracks a planar object in an image sequence.
+Uses the Unified intensity- and feature-based homography estimation algorithm.
+Thee same set of topics and parameters may be applied.

 ## Usage ##

 ### Running with a dataset ###